CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Connectivity

-Unfortunately, these bike computers are not compatible with bicycle radars.
+Remember, none of these bike computers have WiFi, and unfortunately, they are not compatible with bicycle radars.

 Coospo BC107 and BC200 Technical Specifications

-Below I summarized Coospo BC107 and BC200 technical specifications.
+Below, I summarized the Coospo BC107 and BC200 technical specifications.

 BC107